cbrahms/terraform-aws-opslog/README.md

 3. run `terraform init` again to load the new module.
 4. apply the terraform
-5. create 2 slack slash commands using the output URL like follows:

-TODO
+5. add the URL output from the terrorm + `/opslog` as the slash command URL